fergaljd/cyclops/README.md

 This will install PepLibGen as a python library in the standard location, and CycloPs.py a script on the users PATH, callable with CycloPs.py.

+"readme.txt" in the CycloPs/ directory contains more information about using and distributing CycloPs.

 All the CycloPs code in this repository is released under the terms of the GNU General Public license V2, described in the LICENSE.txt file.